Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

 stanford-corenlp-3.6.0-models.jar
 ```

-Next, run the `UDFDemoSetup.scala` example to create the stages for these files and upload
+Next, run the `UDFDemoSetup.scala` example to create the stages for these files, and upload
-these files to those stages.
+the files to the stages.

 <!-- ------------------------ -->
 ## Upload the data file and libraries to internal stages
 Duration: 20

-Next, run the `UDFDemoSetup.scala` example to create the stages for the data file and libraries
+Next, run the `UDFDemoSetup.scala` example to create the stages for the data file and libraries,
 and upload those files to the stages.

 ```console